 The HVF on the left shows enlarge blind spots temporally and arcuate defects nasally that expand past midline temporally.
 There is progression of visual field losses until day 12 post D/C with some improvement by day 18 post D/C. The visual field defects are more significant in the left eye than the right eye.
 These findings correspond with exam findings, fundus photographs, and OCT measurements.

-Title: Idiopathic Intracranial Hypertension (IIH) and Papilledema Grading
+Title: Case Report of Idiopathic Intracranial Hypertension and Frisen Scale Papilledema Grading

 Author (s): Cole Swiston MSIV, Meagan Seay MD